 In the context of our current political climate of name-calling and bitterness, this rather incidental quote leaps from the page:

-I did a little reading on the issue and discovered that Republicans were accusing Democrats of suppressing their votes in the South in a failed attempt to prevent the election of Mr. Hayes, who believed in equal treatment without regard to race.
+Researching a little further, I discovered that Republicans were accusing Democrats of suppressing their votes in the South in a failed attempt to prevent the election of Mr. Hayes, who believed in equal treatment without regard to race.

 Political ideals argued through name calling and acrimony are nothing new.
 And since we of the current moment had no stake in the outcome of the contentious election of 1876, the moniker Rutherfraud might allow us to take a step back from the way we’re going about “debating” the issues of today.

-We’ve all failed in this regard.
-But it’s hard to believe that diminishing an opponent with an accusatory slam qualifies as acceptable for anyone serious about following him.
+But it’s hard to believe that diminishing an opponent with an accusatory slam, tweet or meme qualifies as acceptable for anyone serious about following Christ.